semacu/20180726_TrainMalta_Unix_R/README.md

 - `ls -l`: provides additional info on files and directories
 - `ls -la`: (options can be combined) this includes hidden files (.name)
 - `ls -ltr`: with additional info and most recent files at the end
-- `man ls`: open the manual about the command `ls` to look for more details about other options.
+- `man ls`: open the manual about the command `ls` to look for more details about other options

-How can I move up and down in the directory structure?
-Use `cd` followed by the directory you want to go to, e.g. `cd Desktop` takes me to my Desktop (*Hint*: first run `ls` to find out which directories you can go to).
+#### How can I move up and down in the directory structure?

+Use `cd` followed by the directory you want to go to, e.g. `cd Desktop` takes me to my Desktop (*Hint*: first run `ls` to find out which directories are available for you to visit).

 If you want to move in the opposite direction:

-- `cd ..``: moves one directory up
+- `cd ..`: moves one directory up
 - `cd ../..`: moves two directories up (and so on)
-- `cd`: takes you to your home directory
+- `cd` or `cd ~`: takes you to your home directory

-How to create, copy, move or remove files and directories?
+#### How to create, copy, move or remove files and directories?

 Create: